lamat1111/Q1-Wallet/README.md

 Q1 Wallet is a user-friendly menu interface for managing QUIL tokens using Quilibrium's qclient.
 It provides an easy-to-use command-line interface for common token operations without needing to remember complex commands.

-Q1 Wallet is unofficial community software provided as-is.
+This is unofficial community software provided as-is.
 Always verify transactions carefully and keep your wallet information secure.
 The current version is still in BETA, use carefully an dreport any issues.

 ## What is Q1 Wallet?